AgrawalAmey/callisto/README.md

 # NNFL App

-NNFL App is developed to enable to provide a easy solution for conducting courses with Jupyter Notebooks.
+NNFL App is developed to provide a easy solution for conducting courses with Jupyter Notebooks.

 Click on the image below for a short tour of the app.